Skip to content

 D

-Detection rate Percentage of samples in which a compound was detected above the threshold.
-LEAF flags compounds with detection rate < 20% as "Poor".
+Detection rate Percentage of samples in which a compound was detected above the configured threshold.

 E